We Should Be Like Jesus

 Jesus goes to the synagogue in his hometown to worship God with his family and friends.
-It’s his turn to read scripture and the day’s scheduled passage is from Isaiah; it’s a prophecy—about Jesus.
-After he reads it, Jesus simply confirms that he fulfills this prophecy (Luke 4:16-21.)
+It’s his turn to read scripture and the day’s scheduled passage is from Isaiah.
+It’s a prophecy—about Jesus.
+After he reads it, he simply confirms that he fulfills this prophecy (Luke 4:16-21).

 In the section Jesus reads, Isaiah prophetically tells the people that the coming savior will move in Holy Spirit power to:

 - proclaim freedom for the captives and release from darkness for the prisoners

 - proclaim the year of the Lord’s favor and the day of vengeance of our God

 - comfort all who mourn